José Luis Riera (footballer)

 José Luis Riera Biosca (26 November 1920 – 20 May 1987) was a Spanish footballer who played as a defender for Atlético Madrid and Real Zaragoza.
 With them, he won two La Liga titles in 1949–50 and 1950–51.
-He also played 3 times with the Spanish national team between 1945 and 1949.
+He was called up for 3 Spain national teams between 1945 and 1949.

 After retiring, he became a manager, taking charge of the likes of Cádiz CF and Recreativo de Huelva.

 Club career

 Early career

 Born in Barcelona, Riera stood out since he was a child for his corpulence and size, thus playing as a defender in various regional teams, such as Mirandés, Ripoll, and Athletic de Palma, but his progress was halted by the outbreak of the Spanish Civil War in 1936.
 When the war ended in 1939, he played one season for RCD Mallorca and then signed for CE Constància, which at that time was playing in the Segunda División.